The Expiration Date on Knowledge

 There was a comforting fiction that sustained the education system for centuries: you learned what you needed in school, applied it throughout your career, and retired.
 The knowledge you acquired in your twenties would serve you until your sixties.
 That model is dead.

 In 2026, the half-life of professional skills has collapsed.
-Technical knowledge that was cutting-edge five years ago is now outdated.
+Technical knowledge that was advanced five years ago is now outdated.
 Entire job categories are being created and eliminated within the span of a single career.
 And the acceleration is itself accelerating — AI is compressing timelines that were already shrinking.

 Lifelong learning is no longer a nice-to-have for curious intellectuals.
 It is a survival skill for everyone who plans to remain employable.